r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

 need to use dynamic libraries (such as openmpi).

 Currently this uses PROJ 9.1.1, GEOS 3.11.1, GDAL 3.5.3 and gsl 2.7.1.
+[GDAL 3.6.x is currently unable to build as static libraries.]

 pandoc is the Intel Mac version, currently 3.1 (and updated often).
-(There is a self-contained M1 build available from Homebrew, another of 2.14.2 from https://mac.r-project.org/libs-arm64/.)
+(There is a self-contained arm64 build available from Homebrew, another of 2.14.2 from https://mac.r-project.org/libs-arm64/.)

 Java is 17.0.6 from https://adoptium.net